The-Distributed-Computing-Project/aethergrid.distributedcomputeproject.org/faq.md

 ## Getting Started

-### How do I start earning DCC?
+### How do I start earning AetherGrid tokens?

-1. Install the DCC client following the [Installation guide][Installation]
+1. Install the AetherGrid client following the [Installation guide][Installation]
 2. Run the client and connect to the network
 3. Configure your resource allocation preferences
-4. Start accepting computational tasks and earn DCC automatically
+4. Start accepting computational tasks and earn AetherGrid tokens automatically

-### How do I check my DCC balance?
+### How do I check my AetherGrid balance?

-Use the `dcc_client` interactive interface to view your wallet balance, transaction history, and earnings statistics.
+Use the `aethergrid_client` interactive interface to view your wallet balance, transaction history, and earnings statistics.

 ### Where can I get help?